awelllle/ecommerceOrderService/README.md

 # Demo Ecommerce Order service

-This demo orders microservice is for a demo ecommerce application.
-It takes care of everything that has to do with orders.
-Placing an order, cancelling an order etc.
+This demo order microservice is for a demo ecommerce application.
+It takes care of everything that has to do with orders; Placing an order, cancelling an order etc.

 ## Running it